kubukoz/slang/README.md

 This hasn't been tested yet, of course, but if it turns out to be possible, it would allow mixing compile-time code with normal code seamlessly.
 First we need to have typechecking though.

+### First-class effects

+Currently this is a lie - there's println / currentTime that would break referential transparency... if we had references.

+I think the former will become a `trace` utility that'll be the only exception to the rule of total purity, but for now it's a means of having programs with any output at all.

+The exact way effects will be implemented is still to be figured out, but I imagine it'll be either monadic (built-in `IO[A]` in the language, implemented as a special effect) or algebraic effects with the `IO` effect in the standard.

+### Minimal "standard" library

+It should only have built-in types (primitives) really.
+Everything else - collections, system utilities etc., should be separate libraries, so that everyone will be able to write their own libraries without the quite vast lexical scope that we see in some languages.

 ### Full type inference

 I want the language to have full type inference, think Haskell / Hindley-Milner.
 Might just implement the HM type system, might try something else.